hongyusu/hongyusu.github.io/_posts/2015-11-09-junction-hackathon-2015.md

   ![photo4]({{ site.url }}/myimages/junction0.jpg)

 - **Tickets?** First thing you need to do is to search for flight tickets.
-You want to find the most cost efficient flight tickets but the question is which city you want to fly first.
-If you want three cities then you have six different combinations.
+You want to find the most cost-efficient flight tickets but the question is which city you want to fly first.
+If you want three cities then you have six options ($$3\times2\times1=6$$).
 Oh, you still need to know which day you want to fly.
 To find good tickets, you need to do **a lot of** search.

   ![photo4]({{ site.url }}/myimages/junction1.jpg)

-- **Hotels?** The next thing you need to do is to find the hotel to stay.
+- **Hotels?** The next thing you need to do is to find hotels for each destination.

   ![photo4]({{ site.url }}/myimages/junction2.jpg)

-- **Attractions?** The next thing is to find tourist attractions for different cities in order to make yourself a tourist.
+- **Attractions?** Holiday quite often means sight-seeing.
+So you need to find a collection of tourist attractions for different cities in order to make yourself a tourist.

   ![photo4]({{ site.url }}/myimages/junction3.jpg)

-- **Restaurant?** Still, you are a food lover or a bear dreamer, you need to find good restaurants to eat dinners in different cities.
+- **Restaurant?** Things get more complicated if you are a food-lover or you like beers.
+I do.
+Good restaurants are quite necessary for different cities as well.

   ![photo4]({{ site.url }}/myimages/junction4.jpg)